munificent/craftinginterpreters/book/evaluating-expressions.md

 It declares that it's a visitor.
 The return type of the visit methods is Object, the root class that we use to refer to a Lox value in our Java code.
 To satisfy the Visitor interface, we need to define visit methods for each of the four expression tree classes we've defined.
-We'll start with the simplest, literals.
+We'll start with the simplest...

 ### Evaluating literals

 The leaves of an expression tree -- the atomic bits of syntax that all other expressions are composed of -- are <span name="leaf">literals</span>.
 Literals are almost values already, but the distinction is important.
 A literal is a *bit of syntax* that produces a value.
-A literal, for example, always has a token that identifiers where it occurs in the user's source code.
-Lots of values are produced by computation and don't appear anywhere in the code itself.
+A literal always appears somewhere in the user's source code.
+Lots of values are produced by computation and don't exist anywhere in the code itself.
 Those aren't literals.
 A literal comes from the parser's domain.
 Values are an interpreter concept, part of the runtime's world.

 <aside name="leaf">

-In the next chapter, when we implement variables, we'll add identifiers, which are also leaf nodes.
+In the next chapter, when we implement variables, we'll add identifier expressions, which are also leaf nodes.

 </aside>